 As the conflict escalates in eastern Ukraine, thousands of animals have found themselves caught up in the human tragedy unfolding around them.
 These poignant images of dogs, cats, and livestock in a war zone serve to underline the disruption and chaos unleashed by the violence in the Donbas region, which has already claimed more than 5,000 lives.
 (WARNING: Contains images some viewers might find upsetting.)

-Some of the most compelling photographs from RFE/RL's broadcast region and beyond for the 48th week of 2014.
-For more photo galleries, see our "Picture This" archive.
+Some of the most compelling photographs from RFE/RL's broadcast region and beyond for the sixth week of 2015.

-Some of the most compelling photographs from RFE/RL's broadcast region and beyond for the 47th week of 2014.
+Some of the most compelling photographs from RFE/RL's broadcast region and beyond for the fifth week of 2015.

 The city administration in Donetsk, one of two separatist-held provincial capitals, said five people were killed when shells hit a cultural center on January 30 and that two others were killed when a shell hit a trolleybus.
 The Ukrainian military, meanwhile, said that five of its soldiers were killed and 23 wounded in the previous 24 hours.
 It said rebels used mortars, rockets, and artillery in attacks on government positions at Debaltseve, a key junction between Donetsk and Luhansk.
 Rebels accuse the Ukrainian military of targeting civilian areas, while the government and rights groups say the separatists put civilians at risk by firing from civilian areas.